64-shades/64-shades.github.io/README.md

 ## About the Site Generator

-This website is built using ...
+This site is built using ...

 ## Technology Stack